aaronjsutton/dotfiles/README.md

 ## Usage

-There's no fancy setup script that will symlink your `$HOME` like its life depends on it.
-This approach was taken from this [awesome article from Atlassian](https://www.atlassian.com/git/tutorials/dotfiles).
+There's no fancy setup script.
+This approach was taken from this [article from Atlassian](https://www.atlassian.com/git/tutorials/dotfiles).
 To install, just follow the steps at the end of this article. **Make sure you backup any existing dotfiles**, unless you're really brave.

 Once you're there, run `config submodule init; config submodule update` to pull down plugins that this configuration uses.

-### Todo
-- [] Add `.vim` directory and vim plugins as submodules